codedbymiguel/codedbymiguel/README.md

 ### <p align="center"> ⚔️ About me ⚔️ </p>
 <p align="center">
-Hi, I'm Miguel.
-I'm an indie game developer, student, and programmer.
-I've been working on a few projects and am learning C++ and Python.
-My current projects are 2D and 3D games at a studio called Tochika Studios.
+Hello!
+I'm Miguel, a developer passionate about technology, design, and games.
+I'm one of the programmers at Tochika Studios, an independent studio dedicated to creating unique, immersive, and creative gaming experiences.
+Tochika Studios was founded with the purpose of transforming original ideas into remarkable games—combining narrative, art, and gameplay to deliver something truly special.
+We focus on innovation, artistic quality, and emotional immersion, always striving to bring a unique and independent touch to each project.
+We are currently developing our first titles, exploring mechanics, stories, and worlds that inspire and challenge players.
+If you also believe in the power of games as a form of art and expression, Tochika Studios is the place for you.
 </p>

 ---